leixiaofeng-astar/eye_rasabot/data/nlu.md

 - How can I prevent my child from getting my night blindness gene?
 - Is there any cure for night blindness?
 - What are the tests to confirm if I have night blindness?

-## intent: amblyopia-condition-paediatricophthalmology
-- What is amblyopia?
-- What is lazy eyes?
-- When would my child have lazy eyes?
-- Is squint a form of lazy eyes?
-- Is amblyopia and lazy eyes the same?
-- What happens if my child has lazy eyes?
-- At what age can my child get lazy eyes?
-- Can my child develop amblyopia in both eyes?
-- Is amblyopia a brain or eye condition?
-- When is amblyopia permanent?

 ## intent: amblyopia-cause-paediatricophthalmology
 - What is the cause of amblyopia?